BhuvneshKumarAnand/My-Todo-List/README.md

 # My-Todo-List

 Hello there! 👋 Welcome to My ToDo List project.
-This is a simple ToDo list application built with vanilla JavaScript (means no plugins, no libraries, nothing.).
+This is a simple ToDo list application built with vanilla JavaScript (which means no plugins, no libraries, nothing.).

 ## Features